seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-2-params-and-searchParams.md

 </title>
 ```

-But where does this metadata come from?
+Where does this metadata come from?

-How does Next.js generate different `<title>` tags for different pages?

-And why does metadata generation participate in the same server-rendering pipeline as the page itself?
+How does metadata participate in the rendering pipeline?

 These questions lead us to one of the most important ideas in modern web applications:

-> User interfaces are not the only thing applications render.
+> Applications don't only render user interfaces.

 They also render metadata, documents, previews, social cards, and machine-readable descriptions of reality.